Apple Macintosh Mail Setup

 2. From the File menu, choose Add Account.
 First time users will be automatically prompted to create an account.

-3. In the appropriate fields, provide your full name, email address to be used and the password.
+3. Then, in the appropriate fields, provide your full name, email address to be used and the password.

 5. Choose the proper account type.